lucia-auth/lucia/documentation/src/pages/learn/start-here/concepts.md

 title: "Concepts"
 ---

+At first glance, it looks like Lucia only supports traditional identifier/password authentication.
+However, if you look closely at Lucia, you’ll realize it can support any authentication methods, including popular ones like OAuth.
+The main focus of Lucia is session and user management, not user authentication (= is the user who they claim to be?).
+While it does provide a way to use passwords since it’s a very common and basic, it’s 100% optional.
+If you know for sure who the user is (via user id from OAuth, email from magic links, email/phone number from OTP, username from username/password), you can create a new user and session based on it.
+This is a very deliberate design choice and the core idea behind Lucia.

 ## How Lucia works

 Once a user signs in, a new session is issued for the user.
 The session is stored in the database, and the session id is stored as a cookie.
 When a user makes a request to the server, Lucia can check the validity of the session id by cross-checking with the database.
 Sessions expire after some time, and need to be renewed, and so inactive users will be logged out.

 ## Session states